 - Patients from group #3 did not report any difference.

-Homeopathy for seasonal allergies.
+Homeopathy for seasonal allergies

 Homeopathy is not widely accepted by the modern western physicians in the United.
 Each homeopath believes that at some point this medical philosophy becomes respected by the majority of conventional physicians.
 When it finally happens physicians will make-up that they have at all times believe in homeopathy and its principles.
 Doctors will point to traditional allergy healing technique when the “micro dosages” of allergen infused into the patient’s organism – vaccination.

 Somehow it is correct in some measure, but homeopathic practitioners use significantly lesser doses than western medicine allergy vaccinations.
-Also, what is more, important that homeopathy is not about micro dosages, but about the “likes cure likes” philosophy, which again sounds exactly like allergic shots that assume infusing into the patient organism the “element” that causes symptoms.
+Also, what is more, important that homeopathy is not about micro dosages, but about the “likes cure likes” philosophy, which again sounds exactly like allergic shots that assume infusing into the patient organism the “element” that causes symptoms?

 A clinical study performed by Dr. Taylor-Reilly from the University of Glasgow (Scotland) proved the helpfulness of homeopathy in seasonal allergies.
-David Taylor-Reilly is a professor in biochemistry.
+David Taylor-Reilly is a professor of biochemistry.
 He also practices homeopathy for more than 20 years.
 The result of the research was published in the Lancet magazine.
 This publication demonstrated that homeopathically treated extracts of 12 different ingredients commonly used for hay fever treatment appeared to be very helpful in decreasing the severity of seasonal allergies symptoms comparing to patients that received placebo.

-Seasonal allergies treatment at Viva Healthy Life.
+Seasonal allergies treatment at Viva Healthy Life

 At Viva Healthy Life – The Center for Holistic Medicine Dr. Tsan – acupuncturist and homeopath developed a special treatment for seasonal allergies that stimulates the immune system of the human organism to properly tolerate airborne allergens.
 Both acupuncture and homeopathy are perfect solutions for seasonal allergies since these methods are absolutely harmless, natural and what is, even more, important – highly effective.